 President Barack Obama talks to France's President Nicolas Sarkozy after crossing the "Two Banks Bridge" on the Rhine river in Strasbourg April 4, 2009.

-Topics in today's show: President Obama wants to tax the "wealthy", Chandra Levy's murderer is an illegal alien, Jeopardy dedicates an entire category to Obama, and Dakota Fanning turns 15 years old.Love the show?
-Then help spread the word by embeding it on your blog or telling your friends on Myspace and Facebook.
+Topics in today's show: Geithner wants to replace more CEOs, Ward Churchill wins his court case, The Obama administration ditches the term "War on Terror", and TV Land announces a dating show for cougars.Love the show?
+Then help spread the word by embedding it on your blog or telling your friends on Myspace and Facebook.
 Think you're funny?
 Send your (short) jokes to newsbusted at dialognewmedia.com.
-If we use them, we'll pay you USD $50 for each one.

 For general discussion and debate.
-Possible talking point: You tell us.
+Possible talking point: you tell us!

 It's Opening Day for MLB!
 Make your division winner predictions now so that we can make fun of you later. :-)NBA heading towards playoffs: can Boston or Orlando stop LeBron from facing the Lakers in the finals?
 NHL heading towards playoffs: Boston and San Jose pulling away.
 Are they heading towards a faceoff for the cup?Any final thoughts about yesterday's college b-ball games?Anything else?